 Race and Ethnicity

-One of our staff members identifies as an immigrant.
-Three have parents who have identified as an immigrant or refugee.
+Three staff members have parents who have identified as an immigrant or refugee.

 All of our staff members currently live in Portland, OR.

-We were born in Ketchikan, Alaska; Richmond, Virginia; Carolina, Puerto Rico; Makati Manila, Philippines; Saigon, Vietnam; Red Bank, New Jersey; Paramount, Santa Clara and San Francisco, California; Denver, Colorado; and Bellevue, Washington.
+We were born in Ketchikan, Alaska; Richmond, Virginia; Carolina, Puerto Rico; Makati Manila, Philippines; Red Bank, New Jersey; Paramount, Santa Clara and San Francisco, California; Denver, Colorado; and Bellevue, Washington.

-We grew up in Pendleton and Jacksonville, Oregon; Los Baños, Laguna, Phillippines; the Siletz Indian Reservation; an island in SE Alaska; Saigon, Vietnam; Seoul, Korea; Frankfurt, Germany; Raleigh, Fayetteville, Fort Bragg, Cary and Clemmons North Carolina; Killeen, Texas; Las Flores, El Centro and Half Moon Bay California; Reno, Nevada; Albany, New York; Holmen, Wisconsin; Littleton, Colorado; and Lake Tapps, Lakewood, Pullman, Prescott, Vancouver and Spokane, Washington.
+We grew up in Pendleton and Jacksonville, Oregon; Los Baños, Laguna, Phillippines; the Siletz Indian Reservation; an island in SE Alaska; Frankfurt, Germany; Raleigh, Fayetteville, Fort Bragg, Cary and Clemmons, North Carolina; Killeen, Texas; Las Flores, El Centro and Half Moon Bay California; Reno, Nevada; Albany, New York; Holmen, Wisconsin; Littleton, Colorado; and Lake Tapps, Lakewood, Pullman, Prescott, Vancouver and Spokane, Washington.

 Eight staff have lived in rural communities, seven have lived in suburban communities, and ten have lived in urban communities.